stevepetcu/elevators/README.md

 Run docker-compose:

-    - `$ docker-compose up -d`
+    $ docker-compose up -d

 Run composer install:

-    $ docker run --rm --interactive --tty --volume $PWD:/app composer install **Hint**: we run composer from the docker container, because the project requires at least PHP 7.1, and this relatively new versions is not always available locally
+    $ docker run --rm --interactive --tty --volume $PWD:/app composer install **Hint**: we run composer from the docker container, because the project requires at least PHP 7.1, and this relatively new versions is not always available locally.

 That's it!
 Check that the application is working at port `8080` of your docker's host, e.g., `http://localhost:8080`, for systems which support Docker natively.